abhabongse/paxter/docs/paxter_language_tutorial.md

     2.  a left arrow operator `<-`
     3.  a nested sequence containing the number literal `2` as the only token within it
     4.  a semicolon operator `;`, and
-    5.  a nested command with `baz` as the introduction section and with all other sections omitted.
+    5.  a nested command with `baz` as the starter section and with all other sections omitted.

 Paxter language syntax gives a lot of freedom for what is allowed within